-- by Unnamed © CC BY-NC-SA (Attribution NonCommercial ShareAlike)
+- © Unnamed is licensed under a CC BY-NC-SA (Attribution NonCommercial ShareAlike) license

-- image5 by Unnamed © CC BY-NC-SA (Attribution NonCommercial ShareAlike)
+- image5 © Unnamed is licensed under a CC BY-NC-SA (Attribution NonCommercial ShareAlike) license

-- by Unnamed © CC BY-NC-SA (Attribution NonCommercial ShareAlike)
+- © Unnamed is licensed under a CC BY-NC-SA (Attribution NonCommercial ShareAlike) license

 - Richard Ellis and Ann McClintock, You Take My Meaning: Theory into Practice in Human Communication (London: Edward Arnold, 1990), 71. ↵

 - Claude Shannon and Warren Weaver, The Mathematical Theory of Communication (Urbana, IL: University of Illinois Press, 1949), 16. ↵